Hydrating Stick Balm Formulation

 Phase B- cool down

-If you were only wanting to make 30g worth you would need to downscale those percentages.
+As an example if you were only wanting to make 30g worth you would need to downscale those percentages by multiplying them by 0.3 or 30%.

 Phase A- heated oil